wongyouth/vimfiles/README.md

 * `<leader>U` converts the first char of a word to uppercase
 * `<leader>L` converts the first char of a word to lowercase

+I want to remind that <Leader> in most cases is "\" key.

 If ~/.vimrc.after exists it will be loaded at the very ending, you can write your own customization there.
+You may have a look at the sample in the [vimrc.after](vimrc.after).

 ## Features